 Listicle · 2026

-10 Best Shopify Apps for Video Reviews in 2026
+10 Best Shopify Apps for Video Reviews in 2026 (Tested & Compared)

 Video reviews convert 2–3× better than text reviews on most Shopify product pages.
 We installed and tested every major app over the past month.
 Here are the ten worth your time — with honest pros and cons, real pricing, and a decision framework at the end.